Javascript Cybersecurity

 This is important because you wouldn’t want your application performance to be ruined due to obfuscation, especially when you have a client-facing app and could be losing money if the app starts running slowly.

 A good obfuscation tool should always provide specific features to minimize performance hits and also allow you to fine-tune the transformations throughout your code.
-This is yet another shortcoming of free JS obfuscators, which typically provide little to no capability to fine-tune the protection.
+This is yet another shortcoming of free JavaScript obfuscators, which typically provide little to no capability to fine-tune the protection.

 In contrast, using Jscrambler, you’ll find several features that automatically fine-tune the protection to maximize performance, such as Profiling and App Classification.